JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 > An epitome of the contrast is the formula of Maximus: ‘Our salvation finally depends on our own will.’
 The dichotomy represented by the antithesis between Pelagianism [the rejected Latin doctrine of salvation by reliance on human will] and Augustinianism was not part of Maximus’ thought.
 Instead, his doctrine of salvation is based on the idea of participation and of communion that excludes neither grace nor freedom, which were established once and for all in the incarnate Word and his ‘two wills’ [^6]

 What is important for us here is that St. Maximus' position on salvation is remarkably close to that of Jesus in _The Urantia Book_.
 Jesus teaches that salvation is a free gift of God that is freely received.
-But our free will is not “fallen” or “crippled” in the Augustinian view; human will, says Jesus, is an essential factor in choosing to receive such grace: “I declare that salvation is first a matter of your personal choosing.” ([UB 166:3.3](/en/The_Urantia_Book/166#p3_3)) Elsewhere he says, “The transformations of grace are wrought in response to the living faith of those who are the beneficiaries.”([UB 150:9.2](/en/The_Urantia_Book/150#p9_2)) Similarly, St. Maximus writes:
+But our free will is not “fallen” or “crippled” in the Augustinian view; human will, says Jesus, is an essential factor in choosing to receive such grace: “I declare that salvation is first a matter of your personal choosing.” (<a id="a114_437"></a>[UB 166:3.3](/en/The_Urantia_Book/166#p3_3)) Elsewhere he says, “The transformations of grace are wrought in response to the living faith of those who are the beneficiaries.”(<a id="a114_612"></a>[UB 150:9.2](/en/The_Urantia_Book/150#p9_2)) Similarly, St. Maximus writes:

 > The Spirit does not generate a will that is not willing, but he transforms into deification a will that has the desire [for salvation]. [^7]

 According to Pelikan, the continuing legacy of Maximus in the East on the problem of salvation was such that “...the antithesis between divine grace and human freedom, which dogged Western theology for many centuries, did not present a problem in that form for Eastern Christian thought.”[^8]

 Thus it should come as no surprise that the Eastern church rejects as simplistic and wrongheaded the juridical implications of the atonement doctrine adhered to in the West.
-We know, of course, _The Urantia Book_ takes pains to refute the atonement doctrine, calling it “a barbaric idea.” ([UB 4:5.4](/en/The_Urantia_Book/4#p5_4)) Likewise, the early Fathers _with the exception of Augustine_ did not emphasize the Pauline view that Jesus“ death was a “ransom.”
+We know, of course, _The Urantia Book_ takes pains to refute the atonement doctrine, calling it “a barbaric idea.” (<a id="a120_290"></a>[UB 4:5.4](/en/The_Urantia_Book/4#p5_4)) Likewise, the early Fathers _with the exception of Augustine_ did not emphasize the Pauline view that Jesus“ death was a “ransom.”

 > _...it should come as no surprise that the Eastern church rejects as simplistic and wrongheaded the juridical implications of the atonement doctrine adhered to in the West._

 As we will see in the next section, the Eastem church sees salvation, much as _The Urantia Book_ does, as a continuing process of “progress — growth in grace.”
-(See [UB 150:5.2](/en/The_Urantia_Book/150#p5_2)) Certainly both teachings would consider a tragic error the simplistic evangelistic Protestant formula that salvation depends on being “born again” by virtue of the belief that “Jesus died for our sins.”
+(See <a id="a124_165"></a>[UB 150:5.2](/en/The_Urantia_Book/150#p5_2)) Certainly both teachings would consider a tragic error the simplistic evangelistic Protestant formula that salvation depends on being “born again” by virtue of the belief that “Jesus died for our sins.”

 ## “Theosis” in Orthodoxy and _The Urantia Book_